dbadrak/adelphi-pool/README.md

 2. We use the near end (close to the pool house) as the start end (like Strathmore) and the finish end remains the same as above.
 3. This setup means we can keep the timers in one place vs walking around many times, as well as locate tents at the start end for the swimmers and timers.
 4. Place the computer table at the outlets listed above (marker 11) and cover with a tent (lane 6 side).
 5. Plase the starter at the opposite side and cover with a tent (lane 1 side).
-This makes it quicker for a referee to get to the far side (25 yd start, 25 yd turn) for DQ conversations.
+This makes it quicker for a referee to get to the far side (25 m start, 25 m turn) for DQ conversations.